Booksmith presents: Isaac Fitzgerald & Mac Barnett with Daniel Handler / American Rambler

 • Check-in for the event will begin at 6:45pm.

-• Priced ticket holders (Book+seat, Pay it Forward!+seat) will have seats held until 7pm.
+• Space will be held until 7pm.
 Arrivals after 7pm will be allowed admission, but seats are not guaranteed.

 • Books will be for sale on the night of the event.